R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

 7. Search for `Steam (Runtime) (on Fedora)` in your Applications, and optionally pin it to your taskbar.
 8. If you haven't already, follow the steps above to install NorthstarProton.

+{% hint style="info" %}
+We recommend keeping your Fedora instance up to date, which can be done by running `sudo dnf update` inside of your Fedora instance.
+{% endhint %}

 ## Lutris (Wine)

 1. If you don't already have the game downloaded, install the game [from here.](https://lutris.net/games/titanfall-2/)